 Written inquiries, changes of address and requests to upgrade petitions due to naturalization of the petitioner should be sent to: The National Visa Center, 32 Rochester Avenue, Portsmouth NH 03801-2909.
 Please note that NVC is not open to the public.

 1. Why don’t you have my case at NVC yet?

 When you complete a petition (I-130, I-140, etc.) for an immigrant visa you send it to the Immigration and Naturalization for approval.
-If the INS approves the petition they will send you a Notice of Approval (I-797) and then they will send the petition to NVC.
-Sometimes there is a delay between when you get the Notice of Receipt and the Notice of Approval from the INS and also between when you get the Notice of Approval and when NVC receives the petition.
+If the USCIS approves the petition they will send you a Notice of Approval (I-797) and then they will send the petition to NVC.
+Sometimes there is a delay between when you get the Notice of Receipt and the Notice of Approval from the USCIS and also between when you get the Notice of Approval and when NVC receives the petition.